 What was your best hospitality job?

 South Lodge inspired me, the kitchen and facilities they have are amazing and a great place to learn.
-Danny Pecorelli the Managing Director was inspirational as he wanted the best from the chefs and wanted to give them an environment to succeed in.
+Danny Pecorelli the Managing Director was inspirational as he wanted the best from the chefs and wanted to give them an environment to succeed.

 You have a strong ethos around developing a positive work culture in the hospitality industry; who or what inspired you to do things differently?

-I think this comes from the team itself.
+I think this comes from the team its self.
 We are listening to what they want and how we can do things differently.
 We are a very open-minded company that doesn’t do things for the sake of it.
 If it can be done and it works, we will do it.